 Read more about the history of the national Episcopal Church here.

-Isaac Project History
+Isaac Ministry History

-The Isaac Project uncovers Christ Church’s ties to slavery, segregation, and racial injustice from its founding through the Jim Crow era.
+The Isaac Ministry uncovers Christ Church’s ties to slavery, segregation, and racial injustice from its founding through the Jim Crow era.
 Enslaved labor built the first sanctuary, most early leaders were slaveholders, and Black worshippers were segregated, even as people like Mary Jane and Isaac, baptized in 1842, became part of the parish story.
 These histories challenge us to face the past and seek a more just future.

 Christ Church History 1829-1929